Welcome to Radio Free Flint Podcast

 Characters in the Commercials: Flint Television Advertising

-Mark Parsells' stories of the history of radio and television advertising in Mid-Michigan are full of humor.
+Send us a text Mark Parsells' stories of the history of radio and television advertising in Mid-Michigan are full of humor.
 Mark's late father, Vern Parsell, was a pioneering Flint area automobile dealer.
-Mark Parsell got the grit and deter...
+Mark Parsell got the grit and determination in Flint that he needed to launch a second career …

 Oct.
 1, 2020